Indemnity insurance is a form of protection many buyers take out to cover them in certain situations.

 Who is covered?

-This insurance covers those buying the property and those who may be involved in another house sale later on.
+This insurance covers those buying the property, selling a property and those who may be involved in another house sale later on.
 You can pass the policy on to later buyers as the cover is tied to the property itself.
 This differs from home buyers’ protection insurance, for example.

 Despite this, if the value of the house increases, there might be an additional premium.